 Call for Proposals

-Excellent research and communication skills, time management skills, and some training or experience in the proposed area (medium of proposed creative work, program, scholarly essay, etc.).
-It is helpful if applicants have already completed an introductory Art History course, but this is not a requirement.
+Excellent research and communication skills, time management skills, some training or experience in the proposed area of creative expression.

 Skills that will be Gained from this Experience

-Smart Scholars will experience the creative and intellectual satisfaction of seeing their research into works of art come to fruition in a public forum through display, readings, performance, or other activities.
+Smart Scholars will experience the creative and intellectual satisfaction of seeing their research into works of art come to fruition in a public forum through display, readings, and performance.

-Successful proposals will be awarded a $4,500 stipend distributed over the course of the academic year
+Successful proposals will be awarded a $1,500 stipend per academic quarter

 Smart Scholars is an initiative of the Smart Museum of Art’s Feitler Center for Academic Inquiry made possible in part by generous funding from the Smart Family Foundation of New York.
 Additional support has been provided by the University of Chicago’s College Center for Research & Fellowships (CCRF).